avish2004/Multithreaded_SV/README.md

 └── README.md

+NOTE: For macOS users using eclipse, if putting server.h in the inlcude folder does not work, keep it in .src.

 - **CMakeLists.txt**: Configuration file for building the project with CMake.
 - **include/server.h**: Header file declaring the `Server` class.
 - **src/main.cpp**: Main entry point of the application.